 Drugs affect our bodies in different ways because of their different chemical compositions.
 It’s fair to say that some drugs can alter someone’s body and brain long after they’ve stopped taking them.
 In some cases that could mean a permanent change for the worse.
-Here we take a closer look at the effects of drugs.
+Here we take a closer look at the effects of drugs, and how to find a drug rehab facility close to you.

 We know that most drugs will either directly or indirectly target the brain’s pleasure receptors by flooding the system with dopamine.
 This neurotransmitter occurs naturally in the brain and regulates movement, emotion, cognition, motivation, and crucially feelings of pleasure.